 Apart from her political activities, Deren finished her B.A. degree at New York University in 1936.
 By 1938, she and Bardacke were divorced.
 At this juncture, Deren attended Smith College, completing her master’s degree in English literature in June 1939.

 Dance and Writing

 First working as an editorial assistant, Deren was hired in 1940 as the secretary to choreographer Katherine Dunham, whom she joined on her cross-country road tour.
 Deren subsequently published an article entitled “Religious Possession in Dancing” for the journal Educational Dance.
 She parted from Dunham in 1942.

 Living in Los Angeles with her mother, Deren met photographer Alexander Hackenschmied, who had fled the Nazis from his native Czechoslovakia.
 Having changed his name to Sasha Hammid, he worked as a motion picture photographer for the American newsreel The March of Time.
 She married Hammid in 1942.

 Deren had continued to pursue her ambitions as a writer.
 She published poetry, essays, and newspaper articles.
-But with Sasha Hammid, she penetrated the world of film, becoming Maya Deren, avant-garde filmmaker.
+But with Sasha Hammid, she penetrated the world of film, becoming Maya Deren, an avant-garde filmmaker.